Infrastructure

 After configuring CloudFront as above, there are some extra steps to complete.

-- Go to
+1. Go to AWS Lambda.

-.
-This is required for the correct configuration options in CloudFront. - Create a new function with the following settings:
+3. Create a new function with the following settings:

 Name: CacheControl